IEEE-VIT/palette-21-backend/CONTRIBUTING.md

 - Use the `-m` flag only for minor changes.
 The message following the `-m` flag must be of the below format :

-  > `<Verb in present tense> <Action>`
+  > `<Verb>: <Action>`

+  Verbs oftenly used are

+  - add
+  - feat
+  - fix
+  - refactor

   :white_check_mark: **Examples of valid messages:**

-  - Added serialisers.py for users app
+  - add: serialisers.py for users app
-  - Updated utils/validator.js file
+  - feat: validation
-  - Changed functionality of authentication process
+  - fix: functionality of authentication process
+  - refactor: remove unwanted comments from src/auth.ts

   :x: **Examples of invalid messages:**